'No more cuts': Nurses rally across Alberta in support of public health care | CBC News

 - 'Significant changes': Alberta eyeing major reforms to health system in 2020

-Like Waller, Brown is concerned about quality of care she is able to provide patients.
+Like Waller, Brown is concerned about the quality of care she is able to provide patients.

 "It's so unfair for patients.
 It's unsafe for the staff.
 It's not a good situation for anybody right now," she said.